Installing packages using pip and virtual environments¶

 py -m pip install --editable .

-Installing from version control systems¶
+Install from version control systems#

 pip can install packages directly from their version control system.
 For example, you can install directly from a git repository: